Don't bury or cremate — soon you may compost your corpse

 This is a procedure used to dispose of the carcasses of animals that have died and can't be sold for human consumption.

-Spade then turned to Lynne Carpenter-Boggs, professor of soil science and sustainable agriculture at Washington State University in Pullman, Washington.
+Spade then turned to Lynne Carpenter-Boggs, professor of soil science and sustainable agriculture at Washington State University in Pullman, Wash.
 Carpenter-Boggs had been studying livestock mortality composting for about 20 years.

 It was a very fine compost that was relatively stable, [and] it smelled good.- Lynne Carpenter-Boggs, Washington State University

 "I had seen what this process is capable of doing with whole cows and horses," said Carpenter-Boggs — now also the scientific advisor for Recompose — in conversation with Quirks & Quarks host Bob McDonald.
 "Anyone who's done this and seen how effective it can be has kind of had the inkling that this could have wider use."

 Carpenter-Boggs and her team conducted a pilot study with six human cadavers to test the conditions that would be required to turn a dead body into soil in a timely manner.
 They're calling this process for humans "natural organic reduction."